-It should assess the apprentice has gained an understanding of the factual and theoretical knowledge of the procedures to complete well-defined tasks under supervision in order to carry out non-complex freehold and leasehold conveyancing matters; and should assess their ability to address straight forward problems encountered in the course of satisfactorily concluding non-complex freehold and leasehold conveyancing matters.
+It should assess the apprentice has gained an understanding of the factual and theoretical knowledge needed to critically analyse, interpret and evaluate complex information pertinent to a conveyancing transaction in order to satisfactorily conclude non-standard freehold and leasehold conveyancing matters and if relevant to the business commercial and agricultural matters; and should assess their ability to address ambiguous detail encountered in the course of conducting conveyancing matters.

-Together the components of the end-point assessment should test the apprentice's ability to interpret relevant information and ideas associated with conducting, under supervision, non-complex freehold and leasehold conveyancing matters.
+Together the components of the end-point assessment should test the apprentice's ability to interpret relevant principles, and interacting factors associated with conducting non-standard conveyancing matters on a range of titles; including freehold, leasehold, and if pertinent to the business commercial and agricultural titles.

-Lastly, it should assess the breadth of the apprentice's knowledge and awareness of types of information that are relevant to carry out and provide simple remedies for non-complex freehold and leasehold conveyancing matters; and that they understand when it is appropriate to escalate a matter when it becomes complex.
+Lastly, it should assess the breadth of the apprentice's critical knowledge and understanding of types of information that are relevant to establish remedies for non-standard conveyancing matters on freehold and leasehold and if relevant to the business commercial and agricultural matters; and that they understand when it is appropriate to escalate a matter when it becomes beyond their professional competence to deliver the legal service that is being provided.

-The end-point assessment will take place in the last six months of the apprenticeship, using two assessment methods: - Parts 1, and 2.
+The end-point assessment will take place in the last six months of the apprenticeship, using two assessment methods: - Parts 1 and 2.